Bezdarnost/sr-image-mosaic/README.md

 **Description**:

-This project was crafted for fun as part of an exploration into AI techniques for AI News.
+This project was crafted for fun and for AI News.
 The primary code and progress tracking can be found in `sr-mosaic.ipynb`.

 The goal of this project is to create a mosaic-based image super resolution generator that overcomes common issues of detail loss, often seen in traditional mosaicking methods due to pixel averaging or nearest-neighbor extrapolation.
 In my approach, I address these challenges by first partitioning the image dataset into 8x8 patches, scaling each image down by 32x to ensure each patch contains distinct, meaningful information (such as facial features).